-Secondary region replicas refer to data files in the primary region replica, but they have their own MemStores in HA Phase 2 and use block cache as well.
-However, secondary region replicas cannot flush data when there is memory pressure for their MemStores.
+Secondary region replicas refer to data files in the primary region replica, but they have their own MemStores (in HA Phase 2) and use block cache as well.
+However, one distinction is that secondary region replicas cannot flush data when there is memory pressure for their MemStores.
 They can only free up MemStore memory when the primary region does a flush and the flush is replicated to the secondary.

-Because a Region Server can host primary replicas for some regions and secondaries for others, secondary replicas might generate extra flushes to primary regions in the same host.
-In extreme situations, there might be no memory for new writes from the primary, by way of write ahead log (WAL) replication.
+Because a region server can host primary replicas for some regions and secondaries for others, secondary replicas might generate extra flushes to primary regions in the same host.
+In extreme situations, there might be no memory for new writes from the primary, via WAL replication.

-To resolve this situation, the secondary replica is allowed to do a store file refresh, which is a file system list operation to pick up new files from the primary and possibly dropping its MemStore.
+To resolve this situation, the secondary replica is allowed to do a "store file refresh": a file system list operation to pick up new files from primary, possibly dropping its MemStore.
 This refresh will only be performed if the MemStore size of the biggest secondary region replica is at least hbase.region.replica.storefile.refresh.memstore.multiplier times bigger than the biggest MemStore of a primary replica.
-The default value for hbase.region.replica.storefile.refresh.memstore.multiplier is 4.
+(The default value for hbase.region.replica.storefile.refresh.memstore.multiplier is 4.)

-If this operation is performed, the secondary replica might obtain partial row updates across column families because column families are flushed independently.
-Hortonworks recommends that you configure HBase to perform this operation infrequently.
+If this operation is performed, the secondary replica might obtain partial row updates across column families (because column families are flushed independently).
+We recommend that you configure HBase to not do this operation frequently.